EchoVault/SugarDB/README.md

 2) `brew install echovault/echovault/echovault`

 Once installed, you can run the server with the following command:
-`echovault --bind-addr=localhost --data-dir="path/to/persistence/direcotry"`
+`echovault --bind-addr=localhost --data-dir="path/to/persistence/directory"`

 Next, [install the client via homebrew](https://github.com/EchoVault/EchoVault-CLI).

 ### Binaries

-You can download the binaries by clicking the on a release tag and downloading the binary for your system.
+You can download the binaries by clicking on a release tag and downloading the binary for your system.

 ### Configuration